Special Cases (album): Background

 The album was written between 2011 and 2012 with recording from 2012 to 2013 by musician and Föllakzoid founder Juan Pablo Rodríguez as a solo project to further explore synthesizers and space as an aesthetic and concept.

 The gear used for the making of the record included a Roland JD800 (synthesizer), Roland SPX404 (sampler) and Samick guitar.

 It was released on cassette tape by ETCS Records in 2014, later reissued on transparent vinyl by Weisskalt Records in 2020 by longstanding Australian manufacturer Zenith as a limited edition of 300.
-The record was pressed at 33rpm on 180gram wax with a 12inch printed insert of Saturn eclipsing the Sun as seen by the Cassini spacecraft and conceived by Carolyn Porco (NASA).
+The record was pressed at 33 rpm on 180-gram wax with a 12-inch printed insert of Saturn eclipsing the Sun as seen by the Cassini spacecraft and conceived by Carolyn Porco (NASA).

 Both releases feature the art design of Chilean visual artist and musician Tomás Olivos.
 It is also the sole fully instrumental album by Special Cases that is not played live by the band.